Rhonda McDonda

 I was thinking about beanie babies,

-I looked up the Princess Diana Beanie Baby because I was led to believe
+Yeah.
+I looked up the Princess Diana beanie baby because I was led to believe

-There's a million of them on the show.
+there's a million of them online.
 It was very hard to buy at the time, though.

-And they're all you have to eat a biscuit.
+And they're also asked to eat a biscuit.
 Yeah.

 Why not just enjoy it?
 Why not just keep it?
 Why do you have to sell it?
 Why can't you just love it?